Cinnamon Toast, and a Bite of Happiness

 One of the real pleasures I have as a chef and a culinary instructor is hearing about our guests’ childhood food experiences.
 Simple little treats – usually made by a grandmother, aunt, or mom – often hold the strongest memories.
 Anyone remember scraps of pie dough dipped in butter and sprinkled with sugar?
 Remember chopped up hot dogs added to eggs or beans to stretch them?
 Fried bits of corn tortilla and eggs (Migas, if you’re from South Texas) or fried bits of matzah and egg (Matzah brei, if you are Jewish).

 Ask anyone if they’ve had cinnamon sugar toast, and immediately we are all on the same page.
-We’re 6 or 7 years old, and it’s our grandmother, mom or dad slathering butter on bread and sprinkling a magical mixture of ground cinnamon and sugar.
+We’re six or seven years old, and it’s our grandmother, mom or dad slathering butter on bread and sprinkling a magical mixture of ground cinnamon and sugar.

 Every family has a different style.
 Some use a toaster, then butter and sprinkle.
 Others butter the bread, sprinkle away and put the yummy concoction in the oven to broil so that the top gets crunchy and crisp (in fancy cooking terms we call that bruléed).
 No matter the method, as a child it was simply the best breakfast or snack you could have hoped for.